 After a comprehensive medical evaluation by our transplant specialists, you will be placed on the national liver transplant waiting list.
 A donor is matched based on compatible blood type and similarly sized liver.
 The

-United Network for Organ Sharing (UNOS) oversees the allocation of donor organs using the model for end-stage liver disease (MELD), a system that assesses the severity of chronic liver disease by examining renal function, bilirubin, and coagulation.
+United Network for Organ Sharing (UNOS) oversees the allocation of donor organs using the model for end-stage liver disease (MELD), a system that assesses the severity of chronic liver disease by examining renal function, bilirubin and coagulation.

 Our surgeons will then determine which organ is best suited for you to achieve the best long-term outcome.

-Staying Well For Surgery
+Staying Well for Surgery

 It is critical to stay as healthy as possible prior to liver transplant surgery to ensure that transplantation is successful.
-Our experts will support you in your daily effort to maintain optimal wellness.
+Our experts will support you in your daily efforts to maintain optimal wellness.
 A donor liver can become available at any time, day or night.
 We will help you put a plan in place so you will be able to respond quickly and arrive at the hospital prepared.

 Liver Transplant Surgery

-The liver transplant experts at UC San Diego Health have extensive skills in deceased donor, living donor, split and domino liver transplant procedures.
+The liver transplant experts at UC San Diego Health have extensive skills in deceased donor, split and domino liver transplant procedures.
 Our team is heavily involved in research and clinical trials to refine and develop new surgical techniques.

 Our team performs the following types of liver transplant procedures:

-Deceased donor liver transplant
+Deceased donor after brain death liver transplant

 In this procedure, the liver comes from a donor who is diagnosed as "brain dead" but whose other organs are functioning.

-Learn more about living liver donation.
+Learn more about this groundbreaking procedure.

 During this procedure, the deceased donor's liver is divided and used for two transplant recipients.
 For example, this procedure can provide liver function to two pediatric patients in need of liver transplantation.